 To shop for men’s safari clothing, click HERE

-A good safari hat is very important to protect you from the sun and possibly also from insects.
+A good safari hat (click HERE to see the one we recommend, easily to fold, strap so you don’t loose it, wide brim and waterproof) is very important to protect you from the sun and possibly also from insects.
 If you go on bush walks a safari hat is necessary because you won’t be protected by a roof.
 Also check the safari vehicles.
 Most of them don’t have sun roofs so you will need a safari hat.
 Make sure it has a strap for under your chin so it can’t blow off.

 What to wear on safari evenings?

 Be prepared to layer your clothes when you go on an evening safari.
 African Safari Lodges often offer late afternoon jeep safaris and you will only head back to the lodge when it is already dark.
 During that time of the day a lot of animals as well as insects get active so you will need to protect yourself.
 Wear long sleeves, both pants and shirt, closed shoes.
 I also always like to bring a scarf which I can either wrap around my head or around my neck.
 The more luxurious lodges will offer blankets and / or rain jackets in case this is necessary during rainy season.
 Have mosquito repellent at hand

 Other items to go onto your African safari pack list?

 On safari you don’t only go to see the Big 5 but you certainly also hope to see a lot of smaller animals as well as many birds.
 Birdlife in Africa is amazing so we highly recommend you invest in good binoculars to be able to see and study them properly.
 Do check out the weight before you buy.
 Find the best deals HERE

 Taking pictures to have the memories to share at home and on all your social media channels is obviously going to be an important aspect of your African safari.
 You might want to upgrade your camera and lenses before you get onto a get plane.